 One girl smashed her nose, another girl broke her rib.
 They don't do that lesson any more.

 Did being constantly embarrassed ever get too much?

 We had certain teachers who would push you in ways some people would consider too far.
 Like we had this weird exercise that we did every single week, where half the class would be watching and the other half would be standing.
-They'd play some loud club music, and we had to stare at someone sitting down, as if we're seeing him across the room at a club and start flirting and try to pick him up, just with our eyes and our dancing.
+They'd play some loud club music and we had to stare at someone sitting down as if we're seeing them across the room at a club and start flirting with them and try to pick them up, just through with our eyes and your dancing.

 Some people were like, "Fuck this, I don't need to get naked to prove that I'm a good actor."
 Other people got into it and would just take it further and further each time.
 The positive of that is, people really did lose their inhibitions.
 You've got this group of 30 people that you see every day, and they've seen every bit of you, so you don't have any nerves in front of them.
 But at the same time, you have these existential moments where you're like, "What the fuck am I doing this for and why am I paying for this?"

 Has that training come into use since you've become a professional actor?

 Definitely.
 I've had jobs where I've got to show up at 6 AM to start filming and I only get the script that morning and in the first scene I've got to kiss a 50-year-old man.
 The loss of any embarrassment or inhibitions really has helped me to do that.
 You could be be sort of embarrassed but the drama school attitude is just: Who gives a fuck?
 Just do it.

 Was there support if you ever found it too much?